-Over 90% of our data is directly obtained from official government agencies and central banks.
-When this is not possible, we use data from:-
+Most of our data is directly obtained from official government agencies and central banks.
+When this is not possible, we use data from:

-This raw data is then processed through our algorithms which use, among other variables, the average 10 year interest rate paid on the debt to accurately calculate the current debt amount at the time you are viewing the debt clock.
-We believe our calculations are correct working from the data that we have collected.
+This raw data is then processed through our algorithms.
+Among other variables, these algorithms consider the average 10-year interest rate paid on the debt to calculate the current debt amount at the time you are viewing the debt clock.

 We update our exchange rates using data from the European Central Bank.